Odd News Roundup: Penguins missing visitors, say keepers, at locked-down Thai Zoo; Belgian collects a treasure trove of 60,000 vintage tin boxes and more | Science-Environment

 Belgian collects a treasure trove of 60,000 vintage tin boxes

-The colourful tins piled high around Belgian collector Yvette Dardenne used to contain goods ranging from chocolates, toffees, coffee and rice to tobacco, talc and shoe polish, and come from as far away as India.
+The colorful tins piled high around Belgian collector Yvette Dardenne used to contain goods ranging from chocolates, toffees, coffee, and rice to tobacco, talc, and shoe polish, and come from as far away as India.
 Yvette Dardenne, 83, has accumulated almost 60,000 vintage tin boxes from all over the world since starting her collection some 30 years ago.

 ALSO READ